Eton Excelsior Rowing Club

-Eton Excelsior Rowing Club is a rowing club, on the River Thames in England.
-It is on the Berkshire bank of the Thames at Bray, Berkshire, on the reach above Boveney Lock.
+Eton Excelsior Rowing Club is an open rowing club, affiliated with British Rowing.
+It is located on the Southern bank of the River Thames, west of the town of Windsor in England (///fades.scars.c).
+It is located on an approximately 5 km reach of river between Bray Lock (upstream) and Boveney Lock (downstream).

+The club is closest to Windsor, Slough and Eton and is open to men, women, adults, juniors and veterans.
+The club's colours are navy and amber.

+The club's origin can be traced to 2 January 1826 when ten men signed-up as the first members, agreeing to abide by the club's articles.

 The club was founded as an intermittent club in 1821 and formally established in 1851.

-The club is the nearest club to the residents of Bray, Windsor, Slough and Eton and is an open rowing club for men, women, adults, juniors and veterans.
-It is affiliated to British Rowing.
-The club's colours are navy, amber and white.
-The club hosts an annual "clubs and pubs regatta".

 Boathouse

-The club’s original boat house was in King Stable Street in Eton, Berkshire, close to Windsor Bridge.
-The site was leased from Eton College for 150 years but in the mid-1990s, the College decided to build on the site and the club had to find a new home.
-For five years the club rented rack space from Eton College at Andrew’s Boat House (also used by the Army) just upstream from Boveney Lock.
+The club's original boat house was in King Stable Street in Eton, Berkshire, close to Windsor Bridge, on the north bank of the Thames; the reach between Boveney Lock (upstream) and Romney Lock (downstream).
+The site was leased from Eton College until the mid-1990s when the college decided to develop much of the Eton riverside and the club had to find a new home.
+For five years the club rented rack space from Eton College at Andrew's Boat House (also used by the Army Rowing Clubs Association) just upstream from Boveney Lock.
 The club eventually found the present site which was split with Wraysbury Skiff and Punting Club who were also looking for a new site at the time.
-Wraysbury were able to stay at their existing site and withdrew.
+Wraysbury were able to stay at their existing site near Staines-upon-Thames and withdrew.
 Construction was completed in 2001 and Eton Excelsior moved in during September of that year.